YouenY/YouenY.github.io/trim-the-read-files-using-trim_galore/index.md

 {{< admonition type=summary title="Summary" open=false >}}

-In this section, we are going to install `trimgalore` and perform trimming to improve the qualities of read files.
+In this section, we are going to install `trimgalore` and trim the merged read files to improve the qualities of read files.

 {{< /admonition >}}